Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/document_management_module.md

 UI Components:

 - In ERPNext forms, instead of the standard attachment sidebar, they might have custom sections for attachments.
-- For example, ServiceRequest form could have a table “Photos” which lists attachments, and a button “Attach Photo” that opens file dialog.
+- For example, Issue form could have a table “Photos” which lists attachments, and a button “Attach Photo” that opens file dialog.

-They likely disabled or bypassed the default attachment sidebar to streamline things.
+- They likely disabled or bypassed the default attachment sidebar to streamline things.

 - For large files (photos), maybe they only store a thumbnail or link in ERPNext and the actual file is only in Drive to save database space.

-- Users will mostly interact with attachments as part of the relevant form (Project, Request, Report).
+- Users will mostly interact with attachments as part of the relevant form (Project, Issue, Timesheet).
 - Admins could have an Attachment List (all CustomAttachment entries) for housekeeping.

 - This module ensures files are not siloed on one user’s computer or lost in emails – they’re systematically stored and linked to context.